elixir-git/archived-jgit-port/notes/porting_from_jgit.md

 ## Listeners

 Instead of porting the `Listener` and `ListenerList` mechanism from jgit, we instead use [`pg2`](http://erlang.org/doc/man/pg2.html) to manage inter-process messaging and the related lifetime issues.

+## Windows OS Support

+In this initial (experimental) version of xgit, I've decided not to explicitly support Windows.
+This lets me avoid the time that would be spent porting some of jgit's abstractions.
+Instead, we'll rely as much as possible on the Erlang VM.
+Some of the abstractions explicitly avoided:

+* FS (file system)

+I recognize that retrofitting these abstractions into the system later will be at best, difficult, but I can't justify the cost in porting them for my purposes here.